14 Things You Must See In New Orleans

 #6 French Market

 Along side the Mississippi is the famous French Market Collonade.
-It was a Native American Trading Post and is a shoppers dream filled with crafts and boutiques.
-Yes, it is very touristy, but let’s face it, all of New Orleans is, and you are a tourist, after all!
-You will find all kinds of food experiences and Dutch Alley with a performance tent and statues.
+It was a Native American Trading Post and is a shopper’s dream filled with crafts and boutiques.
+Yes, it’s very touristy, but let’s face it, all of New Orleans is, and you are a tourist, after all!
+You’ll find all kinds of food and look for Dutch Alley’s performance tent and statues.
 Keep your eyes and ears out for a parade passing through.

 #7 Cafe Du Monde

-Beignet done that!
-Yes, beignets are a must see in New Orleans.
-Sadly, they are not gluten free, but man are they good!
-And while you can find them in many places, you must go to Cafe Du Monde.
-It is right on the corner at Jackson Square.
+Beignet, done that!
+Yes, beignets are a must in New Orleans.
+Sadly, they are not gluten free, but wow, are they good!
+And while you can find them in many places, you have to go to Cafe Du Monde.
+It’s right on the corner at Jackson Square.
 Get in line,and watch them sprinkle the powdered sugar on top.
 Enjoy their delicious coffee with chicory that makes them famous, and eat a bag full of beignets!
-You can even buy the box mix to make some at home.
+You can even buy a box mix to make some at home.
 Good luck with that.
 It was not so successful for me!

 #8 The Presbytère Museum

-Originally the residence of Capuchin monks, next to the St. Louis Cathedral, is this lovely Louisiana State Museum with two really well done permanent exhibits.
+Originally the residence of Capuchin monks, next to the St. Louis Cathedral, is the lovely Louisiana State Museum with two really well done permanent exhibits.
 One for Mardi Gras and one for Hurricane Katrina.
 As you know, both those events are embedded into the NOLA culture in an important way.
-It is really powerful to see the incredible work that the people of this city put into the yearly celebration of Mardi Gras.
-And even more profound when you understand the devastation they have experienced in recent history.
+It’s powerful to see the incredible work that the people of this city put into the yearly celebration of Mardi Gras.
+And even more profound when you understand the devastation they’ve experienced in recent history.
 This is a highly recommend.